sagemath/sagewiki_to_gh-2022-10-10/prep/2012/sessions.md

       * Be ready to show one of them off for feedback!
   * For Tuesday, July 24th
     * Let us know about additional topics for discussion for the last session
-    * Publish at least one worksheet (or web page) you could us in the classroom this fall
+    * Publish at least one worksheet (or web page) you could use in the classroom this fall
   * For the future
     * Meet up at !MathFest!
     * Use Sage in your classes